paulfoley/Udacity_Nanodegree-Data_Analyst/Music-Parse/README.md

-# Data Extract - Music Data
+# Project - Music Services API's

 Music is amazing.
 With the rise of the internet, there are a ton of sites that have an encyclopedia worth of music data, two of which are [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/).

-These sites also have API's which allows us to conenct and extract their information.
+These sites also have API's which allows us to connect and extract their music data.

 ## Project Overview

-We'll be using the [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/) API's to get info about our favorite artists and their albulms.
+In this project, we'll be using the [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/) API's to get info about our favorite artists and their albulms.

 ### MusicBrainz